thebushschool/cpjava/lessons/week1/installfest.md

 # Installfest

 ## Git
 _Follow the instructions for your operating system below.
-If you have any trouble please reach out to your instructor on slack._
+If you have any trouble please reach out to your instructor._

 ### Mac OS X
 1. Download the [git .zip file](https://git-scm.com/download/mac)